PabloCabaleiro/pondera/README.md

 ## Limitations

 - Artifacts from the runners are just read as plain text and the content provided to the judge up to 20 KB per file.
+- No pypi package yet.
+- No CI/CD.

 ## Contributing